 Seat time refers to the time it will take a learner to go through a course.
 Similar to design time, if the course is very complex and includes simulations, demonstrations, or variable branching, then it will take learners longer to get through the course.
 It is preferable that the type of content dictates the amount of time a learner will spend in front of a course.
 There are times though when the organization has constraints regarding how much time they can dedicate to training.
 In these instances, the seat time may be determined before the analysis phase even begins.
 This can create an issue of there is a lot of content to be covered, but not enough time.

 Chunking content, or dividing the content into small manageable pieces, gives instructional designers an overview of what can be covered in the amount of time.
 In situations where there is too much content and not enough time, the organization may choose to divide the training over several days.
 If an organization chooses to divide content over several training opportunities, a learning management system (LMS) can help organize the content and keep track of what parts of the training learners have taken.

 Using an LMS to Organize Content

-A learning management system is software that can be run in house or supported on the web.
-It gives instructional designers a place to store trainings, keep track of employee attendance, and employee assessment data.
+A learning management system is a software that can be run in house or supported on the web.
+It gives instructional designers a place to store training, keep track of employee attendance, and employee assessment data.
 Some learning management systems also have tools that help instructional designers create training.

 Mindflash is a web-based learning management system that offers instructional designers the ability to create training online.
-Sign up free trial to upload some content, or look through our samples, and see why Fortune 500 companies trust us to give their trainers and learners the best experience.
+Sign up for a demonstration today to learn more.